 Reassure your child that bedwetting is a normal part of growing up and that it's not going to last forever.
 It may comfort your child to hear about other family members who also struggled with it when they were young.

 Remind your child to go to the bathroom one final time before bedtime.
 Try to have your child drink more fluids during the daytime hours and less at night.
 Avoid caffeine-containing drinks.
-Some parents try waking their kids in the middle of the night to use the bathroom.
-Many also find that using a motivational system, such as stickers for dry nights with a small reward (such as a book) after a certain number of stickers, can work well.
+Many parents find that using a motivational system, such as stickers for dry nights with a small reward (such as a book) after a certain number of stickers, can work well.
 Bedwetting alarms also can be helpful.

 When to Call the Doctor